-Holy Cross maintains the accreditation standards of the National Catholic Educational Association (NCEA), and the Texas Catholic Conference Education Department (TCCED).
+Holy Cross maintains the accreditation standards of the National Catholic Educational Association (NCEA), and the Texas Catholic Conference of Bishops Education Department (TCCB ED).

-ADMISSIONS PROCESS

-Application Process:
+ADMISSIONS PROCESS Application Process:

-- 1. Students wanting to attend Holy Cross must take the HSPT. - 2.
+- 1. Incoming 9th grade students wanting to attend Holy Cross must take the HSPT. - 2.
 All students will be interviewed after taking the HSPT. - 3.
-Letters of recommendation will be requested from student's current school. - 4.
-HSPT results and status of acceptance will be mailed to applicant after the above has been completed. - 5.
+Letters of recommendation will be requested from the student's current school. - 4.
+HSPT results and status of acceptance will be mailed to the applicant after the above has been completed. - 5.
 To complete the admissions process, all students must submit a completed application via the school website and include a copy of their up to date immunization record. - 6.
 Students are notified of their status once records, recommendations, and HSPT scores are received.